tstevelt/Poker/README.md

 Game works best in a desktop or laptop browser or on a tablet.

+Game is available online at <https://www.silverhammersoftware.com/Poker.cgi>.

+Card images are available at <https://code.google.com/archive/p/vector-playing-cards/downloads>.

 ### Licenses

 Poker website program has GNU AFFERO GENERAL PUBLIC LICENSE.

 Program uses an evaluator written by Kevin L. Suffecool.
 That code is included in the CactusKev sub-directory.
-Since there is no copyright statement or license information included with his code, I am assuming "Copyright 2001 Kevin L. Suffecool <kevin@suffe.cool>".
+Since there is no copyright statement or license information included with his code, I am assuming Copyright 2001 Kevin L. Suffecool <kevin@suffe.cool>.

 Description: <http://suffe.cool/poker/evaluator.html>
 Code: <http://suffe.cool/poker/code/>
 Contact: <https://www.suffe.cool/contact.html>